 While we consider weight loss coaching overall likely to be effective, we cannot conclude that Calibrate’s weight loss coaching is necessarily effective, because their specific program doesn’t appear to have been tested in any clinical trials.
 Further, we would not recommend health coaching from non-medically-credentialed sources.

-Are Calibrate’s Weight Loss Medications Effective?
+Are Calibrate’s Drugs Effective?

 On their medication page, Calibrate details that they primarily prescribe Glucagon-like peptide 1 (GLP-1) drugs such as semaglutide and liraglutide for weight loss.
-We’ve reviewed this class of medications extensively on Illuminate Health and are familiar with the relevant research.

-Wegovy is the branded form of semaglutide and may be more effective than Saxenda.
+Wegovy is the branded form of semaglutide and may be more effective than liraglutide.
 As we detailed in our recent Wegovy review article, a head-to-head comparison of the two drugs in a medical trial found Wegovy to be more effective.

 We consider all of the medications referenced by Calibrate to be effective for weight loss, however we disagree with their statement that GLP-1 drugs are the “safest and most effective” class of weight loss medication.

-We consider prescription weight loss medications such as Plenity to be safer than GLP-1 drugs.
-Plenity has a physical mechanism of action (it takes up space in the stomach) and contains no Food and Drug Administration (FDA)-mandated “black box” warning on its medication label.
+Plenity has a physical mechanism of action (it takes up space in the stomach) and contains no Food and Drug Administration (FDA)-mandated “black box” warning on its drug label about severe side effects, while some of the drugs prescribed by Calibrate do.

-10% Weight Loss Guarantee Fine Print
+Is the Weight Loss Guarantee Legit?

 As may be expected, getting your money back from Calibrate isn’t as simple as failing to lose 10% body weight within the first year.
-There are a number of stipulations in the fine print that we’d like to highlight to prospective users of this service.

 The cost of medication and lab testing will not be refunded.